alex-dubrouski/java-test/README.md

 ## Prerequisites

-Running these benchmarks requires Java 14 as I used EpsilonGC to avoid possible GC overhead (ShenandoahGC for some tests, please visit https://adoptopenjdk.net to download JDK12 with ShenandoahGC) plus new benchmarks will use MemoryHandles (JEP-370) which are only available in Java 14 Older tests were executed with AdoptOpenJDK `JDK 12.0.2, OpenJDK 64-Bit Server VM, 12.0.2+10`, hsdis compiled from OpenJDK source (binutils 2.32),
+Running these benchmarks requires Java 15 as I used EpsilonGC to avoid possible GC overhead (ShenandoahGC for some tests, please visit https://adoptopenjdk.net to download JDK15 with ShenandoahGC) plus new benchmarks will use MemoryHandles (JEP-370) and preview features which are only available in Java 14+ Older tests were executed with AdoptOpenJDK `JDK 12.0.2, OpenJDK 64-Bit Server VM, 12.0.2+10`, hsdis compiled from OpenJDK source (binutils 2.32),

 ## Test results